-As a part of its ongoing efforts to make Egypt the most attractive investment destination in the MENA region, the government has clarified the tax code and cut corporate tax rates from 42% to 20%, a personal tax rates from 32% to 20%, and Sales Tax / VAT Rate is 10% .
+As a part of its ongoing efforts to make Egypt the most attractive investment destination in the MENA region, the government has clarified the tax code and corporate tax rates and personal tax rates 22.5%, and Sales Tax / VAT Rate is 14% .

 In order to improve Egypt’s standing as a global manufacturing hub, the custom tariff ranged from 0 to 30% according to the Degree of manufacturing and from 0 to 10% on the imported machines.

 Reforms instituted in this sector over the past several years have positively impacted the economy, placing increased emphasis on the role of the Central Bank of Egypt and consolidating the banking sector through a variety of methods ranging from mergers to privatizations.

 The Central Bank of Egypt has created a sounder and more efficient banking system by hiking capital reserve regulations, encouraging mergers and acquisitions, developing its regulatory and supervisory apparatus and addressing the legacy of non-performing loans.

 The sector saw further growth of non-bank financial products including mortgage finance, financial leasing, fixed-income products, factoring and insurance.

 The Egyptian Financial Supervisory Authority (EFSA )is a public Authority, is responsible for supervising and regulating non-banking financial markets and instruments, including the Capital Market, the Exchange, all activities related to Insurance Services, Mortgage Finance, Financial Leasing, Factoring and Securitization.

 EFSA's role is to regulate the market and ensure its stability and competitiveness to attract more local and foreign investments, in addition to limiting inconsistency risks and addressing problems arising from applying different supervisory rules.